High-Throughput Quantification of Altermagnetic Band Splitting: Computational Details

 \section{Computational Details}

 Density functional theory (DFT) calculations were carried out using the Vienna \textit{Ab initio} Simulation Package (VASP) \cite{vasp, paw2}, employing the projector augmented-wave (PAW) method and the generalized gradient approximation (GGA) with the Perdew–Burke–Ernzerhof (PBE) functional to describe exchange-correlation effects \cite{paw1,perdew1996generalized}.
 Electron correlation was treated using the rotationally invariant DFT+$U$ approach \cite{anisimov1991band}, with the effective Hubbard $U_\text{eff}$ parameters taken from Pymatgen (Materials Project) \cite{jain2013} and supplemented by Wang \textit{et al.} \cite{wang2006} where needed.
+The magnitude of the spin splitting depends on the value of $U$ via the magnitude of the magnetic moments~\cite{Roig24}, whereas the structure of the splitting in the Brillouin Zone is expected to be weakly dependent on the value of $U$.
+Consistent with this, recalculations with $U$ scaled by $\pm10\%$ for all metallic candidates show that the altermagnetic classification is unchanged and sizable splittings persist; the variations are mainly quantitative and not strictly monotonic, with only Co$_2$Mo$_3$O$_8$ turning insulating at $U{+}10\%$ (Table~S4).

 For all simulations, the plane-wave energy cutoff was automatically set to 1.3 times the maximum ENMAX value among the elements present in the system, following VASP's recommended settings and the electronic self-consistency loop was converged to within $10^{-6}$ eV.
 K-point meshes for SCF calculations were automatically generated by Pymatgen, targeting a density of approximately 1000 k-points per reciprocal atom.
 For NSCF calculations, the k-point mesh was manually doubled along each reciprocal axis to ensure accurate Brillouin zone sampling for spin-splitting analysis.
 Although canted magnetic configurations occur in many materials, for computational efficiency we approximated their magnetic structures using collinear spin arrangements to identify signatures of altermagnetism.